songroya247/UE-Blog/content-queue/how-to-retrieve-jamb-profile-code.md

 <p>While SMS remains the standard primary recovery route, alternative pathways exist for candidates who have completed previous registrations or created eFacility portal accounts.</p>

 <h3>Pathway 1: Extraction via the JAMB eFacility Portal</h3>
-<p>If you previously completed UTME/DE registration or created a profile on the eFacility portal, your profile details are stored within your portal dashboard.</p>
+<p>If you previously completed UTME/DE registration or created a profile on the eFacility portal, your profile details are stored within your profile dashboard.</p>

 <h4>Step-by-Step Portal Access Protocol:</h4>
 <ol>